-Class Enrollment: Our year-round classes are based on Monthly Perpetual Enrollment.
+Class Enrollment: Our year-round classes are based on Perpetual Enrollment.
 This means once you’ve enrolled your child in a class, they will be able to keep their time slot as long as needed, and as long as the class exists.
 They will automatically continue each month unless they are promoted to another level or we are given proper notice of withdrawal.
-If you are new to our program, we recommend a 3-month minimum commitment to truly start to see the benefits.
+If you are new to our program, though not required, we recommend a 3-month minimum commitment to truly start to see the benefits.
 Classes meet once per week.

 Payment Information: Once you have established your personal Waterbabies Parent Portal, the payment information you entered will be held in our enrollment system for future use.
 This is a secure system that follows PCI compliance regulations for establishing a secure connection with your payment processor.